Last Mile Delivery and Other Trends In Order Fulfillment

 - The number of orders picked and packed each day

-- The frequency with which orders are picked up by the carrier
+- The frequency with which the carrier picks up orders

 - The proximity of delivery points to the warehouse or distribution center